-In contrast the rich can AFFORD to take more risks because he would still have 'enough' even after losing half his wealth.
-He can invest 100 percent in common stock and live off the 2% dividends.
-A poor person cannot AFFORD to take risks because there is no room for losses.
+In contrast the rich can AFFORD to take more risks because they would still have 'enough' even after losing half their wealth.
+They can invest in 100% equities and live off the 2% dividends.
+The poor cannot AFFORD to take risks because there is no room for losses.
 It is a bad idea to opt for the 'hail-Mary-pass' hope to salvage the plan.
-Highly variable risky returns mean that he could well make a bad situation much, much worse.
+Highly variable, risky returns can easily make a bad situation much, much worse.

 Age In Bonds : There is widely repeated advice that a retired person's portfolio allocation in common stocks should equal 100 (or 110) minus his age.
 The percentage allocation in debt should equal his age.
 It increases over time.
 This advice dates back to an era when men retired at 65 and died 10 years later.
 The unstated presumption is a die-broke situation where living expenses come from maturing or selling bonds, and so their value must be predictable within short time-frames.

 Retirement now stretches out 40 years.
 It is much more important that portfolios grow to compensate for inflation and longevity risk.
 When you plan to live off a portfolio's income instead of its principal, the certainty of liquidation values becomes less important.

 Glidepath : Mutual funds and ETFs that are classified as Target-Date-Funds provide investors with a portfolio that is managed to change its asset allocation as it approaches a stated retirement date.
 Much like the Age-In-Bonds strategy they increase the proportion allocated to bonds as the retirement date approaches.
 This strategy is consistent with their investors' preference for downside protection rather than upside potential as they near retirement.
 It is agreed by all that in early retirement a few years of poor returns have a very large destructive force on the portfolio.
 This is the sequence of return risk.
 The debated issue is how to deal with that reality - how to make the risk/return trade-off.
 And interesting 2018 paper discusses the glide paths chosen for different benchmarks.